how to pass values

 review

-Here are the tests I ran to see what happens when I pass Python basic data structures from a test to a program and place them in an f-string
+Here are the tests I ran to see what happens when I pass Python basic data structures from a test to a program and place them in an f-string which is one way to do string interpolation

-I also ran into the following Exceptions
+I also saw the following Exceptions